Zhiyu-Song/Doctor-Hospital-Assignment/Project_plan.md

 We will use the **Kuhn–Munkres (KM) algorithm** and adapt it to handle hospital capacity constraints.

-Since standard KM solves a one-to-one assignment problem, each hospital \(j\) will be expanded into \(C_j\) equivalent assignment slots.
+Since standard KM solves a one-to-one assignment problem, each hospital $$\(j\)$$ will be expanded into $$\(C_j\)$$ equivalent assignment slots.
 For example, a hospital with capacity 3 is represented by three slots with identical assignment costs.
 The resulting problem can then be formulated as a one-to-one matching problem and solved using KM.
 If necessary, dummy doctors or hospital slots will be added to obtain a square cost matrix.

 ### Baseline: Greedy Assignment